Friends of the Hilltop

 October 11, 2014 Sullivant End-2-End Cleanup 8:30 to Noon

-We will meet at 8:30 at "Martha Park" at the intersection of Sullivant Avenue and Martha Avenue.
-We will clean Sullivant Avenue beginning at the I-70 overpass heading west to Georgesville Road in conjunction with other Hilltop organizations.
-Gloves, bags, and refreshements will be provided.
-We will work until Noon.
+We met at 8:30 at "Martha Park" at the intersection of Sullivant Avenue and Martha Avenue.
+We cleaned Sullivant Avenue beginning at the I-70 overpass west to Georgesville Road in conjunction with other Hilltop organizations.
 Call Gary Baker at 404.3024 with questions.
-We will also be selling mums for $5.00 during the cleanup.
+We also sold mums during the cleanup.
 A big thank you to all of our volunteers including CIty Year corps members and students from the School of Nursing!

 October 4 and 5, 2014 MUM SALE!

 Friends of the Hilltop hosted a mum sale on Saturday October 4 and Sunday October.
 The sale was held at our office at 3556 Sullivant Avenue.
 Discounts were available for Friends of the Hilltop members.
 SHOP THE HILLTOP!